will-wow/ramda-talk-old/deck/deck.md

 1. We use prop color to make a function that extracts the color from a marble
 1. GroupBy is a function that does mostly the same thing as the first part of the imperitive solution - takes an array of marbles, and a function that gets colors from marbles, and turns it into a dictionary where the keys are colors and the values are arrays of the matching marbles.
 1. mapObjIndexed is ramda mapping function for objects.
-It works like map, but the mapping function gets both the key and value, and returns an object where only the values are changed.
+It works like map, but returns an object where only the values are changed.
 This lets us transform a dictionary of marble arrays into a dictionary of marble counts.
 1. Next we use toPairs to transform the key-value combinations to an array of arrays of color comma count
 1. Now that we have an array, we can sort it by count.
 Last just gives us the last item in an array, which in this case for each element is the count.
 1. Then we use last again to get the higest count
 1. And finally use head to get the first element in the pair, the color.
 Done!

 So I think that reasonable people could disagree on if they like this or the imeritive version more.
 For me, this is nice.
 It's certainly very functional, and I like the clear step-by-step process.
-It does rely on the pairs construct, which isn't super intuitive, and the the last, last, head this is a little hard to follow.
-Let's see if we can do something about the latter issue.
+It does rely on the pairs construct, which isn't super intuitive, and the the last, last, head thing is a little hard to follow.
+Let's see if we can do something at least about the latter issue.

 ---